A New Technique for Capturing the Attention of Type "A" Business Leaders

 "Your mic is on", he seemed to be saying, pointing at his lapel.

 "Hmmm", I thought to myself.
 "My mic is on... my MIC is on".

 From what I could tell, I had just broadcasted my entire bathroom experience to 75 global, business leaders of the future.
 I had to think fast.

 "Oh that?"
 I said, taking another step down the aisle to the podium.
 "All part of the day's design.
 Intentional.
 Totally intentional.
 My attempt to..."

 The rest of my sentence was drowned out by laughter.
 A lot of laughter.
 They would have none of it.
 Of course, they wouldn't.
 What I was saying was completely ridiculous, but because the way I said it was entertaining and self-effacing, they were not only forgiving, but suddenly much lighter and much more engaged than before I had exited the room just minutes before.

 In fact, it would not be an exaggeration to say that in the three years of facilitating Innovation and Business Growth sessions at GE, I had never seen a group of people as focused, engaged, and happy to be in the room as this particular group was at this particular moment in time.

-In some strange way, I had accomplished in three minutes, from a remote location -- the bathroom -- what usually took me at least a few hours -- bringing a room full of left-brained, curmudgeonly, bottom-line oriented business people to a collective state of mind that was fully present, relaxed, focused, and receptive to whatever was going to happen next.
+In some strange way, I had accomplished in three minutes, from a remote location -- the bathroom -- what usually took me at least a an hour or two -- bringing a room full of left-brained, curmudgeonly, bottom-line oriented business people to a collective state of mind that was fully present, relaxed, focused, and receptive to whatever was going to happen next.